Photo: Turhan Can Kargin · Unsplash

 Walking through this district feels different from the lower city.
 The air is quieter, and the architecture reflects a time when the settlement was a guarded stronghold.
 Lotrscak Tower stands as a reminder of this defensive past, having been built specifically to guard the southern gate of the Gradec town wall.
 It is a stark, stone structure that contrasts with the more residential feel of the surrounding alleys.
 If you are planning a broader trip to Croatia, this specific neighborhood provides the best insight into the city's early urban development.

 Further into the heart of the Upper Town, you find Trg svetog Marka.
 This square is home to St. Mark's Church, which serves as a visual centerpiece for the district.
 The church is surrounded by government buildings, yet it maintains a quaint, almost village-like scale that prevents the area from feeling overly institutional.
 The transition from the military austerity of the tower to the ecclesiastical charm of the church square captures the dual nature of the district.
-I noticed how the light hits the tiled roof of the church, creating a vivid contrast against the grey stone of the nearby fortifications.
-Since I do not have verified data on current ticket prices or opening hours for these sites, I cannot provide those specific details.
+I noticed how the light hits the tiled roof of the church, creating a vivid contrast against the grey stone of the nearby fortifications. do not For a related internal path, historic places in Zagreb can be checked in the same language.

 The architectural significance of Kaptol